GustavoFreitas22/setup-dev-tools/README.md

 ## How to use

-clone a file `setup.py` and run using py3.
+download a `setup.py` file and run using py3.

 ## Develop tools list

-- IDE:
+- IDE & Text Editor:
   - VSCODE
   - Intellij community edition